 There are a variety of factors to consider when making sure an online program suits your needs.
 Examine program options, learning formats, enrollment information, accreditation and technical requirements to find the best program for you.

 You should be aware of your options as you begin looking through different schools offering studies via distance learning.
+Degree and certificate programs can be found at both the undergraduate and graduate levels.
 There are strictly online schools as well as community colleges and four-year colleges and universities that offer online education programs.

 You may also want to research specifics about program and school admissions.
 Some schools have more stringent minimum requirements for GPA and standardized test scores.
 In addition, you may want to examine credit requirements and transfer credit policies.
 If you have existing work experience, some schools may take that into consideration and award you credit toward your degree.

 A concern that you may have is whether or not the program or school you're interested in is accredited.
 The six major regional accrediting bodies are: